01-edu/public/subjects/ai/backtesting-sp500/README.md

 ## 2. Data wrangling and preprocessing

-- Create a Jupyter Notebook to analyse the data sets and perform EDA (Exploratory Data Analysis).
+- Create a Jupyter Notebook to analyze the data sets and perform EDA (Exploratory Data Analysis).
 This notebook should contain at least:

   - Missing values analysis
   - Outliers analysis (there are a lot of outliers)
-  - One of average price for companies for all variables (save the plot with the images).
+  - Visualize and analyze the average price for companies over time or compare the price consistency across different companies within the dataset.
+Save the plot as an image.
   - Describe at least 5 outliers ('ticker', 'date', 'price').
 Put them in `outliers.txt` file with the 3 fields on the folder `results`.

 _Note: create functions that generate the plots and save them in the `images` directory.
 Add a parameter `plot` with a default value `False` which doesn't return the plot.
 This will be useful for the correction to let people run your code without overriding your plots._